i-shot-the-sheriff/Advanced-Machine-Learning-Project/README.md

 * The notebook **eda.ipynb**, which contains code for exploratory data analysis on this original dataset.
 * The notebook **modeling-xgb-hyperopt.ipynb**, which contains code for data processing, feature engineering, hyperparameter tuning and modeling.
 * The file **y_preds.csv**, which contains model predictions on the testset.
-* All **databases**, which are in the input folder that was obtained from the IEEE Computational Intelligence Society (IEEE-CIS).
+* The **databases**, which are in the input folder that was obtained from the IEEE Computational Intelligence Society (IEEE-CIS).

 If you want to run the notebook from your computer, you will need to clone this repository.